OhYash/KnowledgeDay/_posts/2020-09-14-easy-rocket-science.md

 layout: post
 date: '2020-09-14 18:00:00 +0530'
 issue: 23
 title: Making your rocket is super easy.
-Heres how.
+Here's how.
 description: >-
   "It's rocket science" is said for something difficult.
 What if Rocket science itself isnt.
 Find out...